 The day each year on which Local Authorities are required to send the offer of a school place to all parents in their area.
 For Suffolk parents/carers, those who applied online will receive an email with the offer of a school place and those who applied, by the closing date, using the CAF1 paper application form will be posted an offer of a school place on the relevant National Offer Day.
-The National Offer Days for 2024/25 are as follows:
+The National Offer Days for 2026/27 are as follows:

-Primary schools - Tuesday 16th April 2024 Secondary schools - Friday 1st March 2024
+Primary schools - 16th April 2026 - or next nearest working day Secondary schools - 1st March 2025 - or next nearest working day